 It was a success.

-The accomplishment is a sum of many people.
+The accomplishment is a result of many people’s time and effort.
 The rocket engineers, the software developers, project managers, the people who made the uniforms, the people who monitor heath and train the astronauts.
 The math, science and technology that was used to achieve liftoff and orbit.
 Congrats to those folks who are all behind the scenes.

 I remember back in grade school, when a local of my town became an astronaut and launched into space on the Columbia Space Shuttle for STS-90.
 The school wheeled the AV cart out with a massive 20ish inch CRT TV on top.
 We watched live as the shuttle counted down and reached space.
 I remember being assembled in the cafeteria/rec room watching this, not knowing how much I would think about it as an adult.